selvaganesh0/Randon-number-generate/README.md

 # Randon-number-generate
-- **Abstract**
+- **Abstract:**
-Generate 16-bit random numbers using LFSR, the mid-square method, and the linear congruential method in Verilog.
+- Generate 16-bit random numbers using LFSR, the mid-square method, and the linear congruential method in Verilog.
 Compare the randomness using the KS-test in Python.

 - **Objective**: Generate and compare 16-bit random numbers using three methods: LFSR, Mid-Square, and LCG.